hungryhippo99999/hungryhippo99999.github.io/README.md

-personal site to host html files that open iframes in about:blank to circumvent organization blocking. used in combination with another html file that iframes the website
+personal site to host html files that open iframes in about:blank to circumvent blocking. used in combination with another html file that fetches the html code and displays it (to get around this website getting blocked)